-Pokémon Sword and Shield recently released the game’s second DLC, and The Crown Tundra has introduced many familiar Legendary Pokémon from past games.
-Cobalion, Virizion, and Terrakion are there, but so is Keldeo, the fourth and final member of the Swords of Justice.
+Cobalion, Virizion, and Terrakion arrived with The Crown Tundra DLC, but so did Keldeo, the fourth and final member of the Swords of Justice.

-Once you do manage to find them, they’re also formidable and difficult battles.
+Once you manage to find Cobalion, Virizion, and Terrakion, they pose a formidable threat in difficult battles.
 However, you’ll need all three if you hope to find Keldeo.
 If you need help with the tracks, follow our guide to catching those three first.

 Once you’ve found and caught Cobalion, Virizion, and Terrakion, you can turn your attention to finding Keldeo.
 Once you do, it’ll be a tough battle, but it’s worthwhile for this unique Water and Fighting Type Pokémon.